Headhunter Fly Line Review

 If you have ever fished Montana, the Mo, or any other larger famous Dry Fly River like the Delaware, Henry’s Fork, Silver Creek, and beyond.
 Large waters requiring longer accurate casts targeting rising trout.
 As simple as that.

-We had always thought while many fly lines, or generic fly lines like the Gold and Grande are both longstanding producers and sellers, but are they exactly what we need to tackle the often difficult tailwater-esque dry fly equations.
+We have always thought while many fly lines, or generic fly lines , albeit quite nice, like the RIO Gold and RIO Grande are both longstanding producers and sellers, but are they exactly what we need to solve the often difficult tailwater-esque dry fly equations.

 Hmmm.
 Yeah, we said it too.

 So we did something to address the issue!
 We made a fly line for you, for us, for the dry fly fanatic.